 46 Tips for Managing Absence

+High absenteeism can lead to increased costs, reduced productivity, and lowered morale.
 So, how do you go about reducing absenteeism?

-1. A Clear Call Centre Attendance Policy
+1. Establish a Clear Call Centre Attendance Policy

 Having a clear attendance policy that is communicated to all staff is key; employees need to understand what is expected of them and what is considered to be acceptable.

 Having absence procedures in place should ensure that all employees know exactly when they should call in to report their absence and who to.
-There should be a high level of consistency in the way that the business deals with unacceptable absences.

 i.
 Review your existing policies, check they are up to date and most importantly check everyone has the same understanding.